Frequently Asked Questions

 How should paint be prepared for proper disposal?

-Paint can be collected at the curb on residents’ scheduled collection day as long as the paint has solidified, and will not pour out of the can.
+Paint can be collected on residents’ scheduled collection day if the paint has solidified and will not pour out of the can.
+Please ensure that paint cans are double-bagged and placed in garbage roll carts to ensure collection.
+Paint cans left curbside beside garbage roll carts will not be collected.
 Residents can use kitty litter or another drying agent to solidify liquid paint.
-Another method is to remove the paint can’s lid, and stir the paint daily until it hardens in the can.
+Another method is to remove the paint can’s lid and stir the paint daily until it hardens in the can.
 Full cans of paint must be dry to the bottom, and not simply crusted over.
-Kindly ensure that paint cans are left beside the garbage roll cart, and not placed inside the roll cart with household garbage.
-The lid must be removed, and can either be placed in residents’ single-stream recycling container, or disposed in bagged garbage inside the garbage roll cart.
 Cans with liquid paint placed in collection trucks can spill and leak onto roads.
-Paint spills on roads are extremely difficult to remove.
+Paint spills on roads are difficult to remove.

 What is the proper size for tree parts?